mymoomin/RSStoWebhook/design/overview-and-goals.md

 - ~~[ ] Add basic tracing~~
   - Reverted this.
 Can add it later when I think it adds value
 - [x] Add tests against the real Discord API
-- [ ] Implement admin bot commands as CLI commands, to get a sense for how easy they are to implement ignoring `discord.py`, or whatever bot framework we end up using